xistva02/AudioDuplicateFinder/Readme.md

 python install -r requirements.txt
 ```

-To load non .wav audio files, install ffmpeg to your OS and add it to the SYS path (more info).
+To load non .wav audio files, install ffmpeg to your OS and add it to the SYS path (see **ffmpeg_installation.txt**).
 To output results to the .xlsx files using pandas, install openpyxl:

 ```
 python install openpyxl